AhmedHosniFahmi/Security_notes/Penetration_Testing/PE/Linux/Enumeration.md

 # check the arp table to see what other hosts the target has been communicating with.
 arp -a

+# TCP sockets listenning
+# try it with the n then without the n to resolve the service name
+ss -tln
 ```
 ---